Atomoxetine (By mouth)

 Warnings While Using This Medicine

 - Tell your doctor if you have a history of emotional problems, such as depression.
-For some children, teenagers, and young adults, this medicine may increase thoughts of suicide.
-Tell the doctor right away if you start to feel more depressed or have thoughts about hurting yourself.
-Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
-Tell the doctor if you have trouble sleeping, get upset easily, feel very energetic, or start to act reckless.
-Also report if you suddenly feel nervous, angry, restless, violent, or scared.
-Make sure the doctor knows if you have a family history of bipolar (manic-depressive) disorder or suicide.
+For some children, teenagers, and young adults, this medicine may increase mental or emotional problems.
+This may lead to thoughts of suicide and violence.
+Talk with your doctor right away if you have any thoughts or behavior changes that concern you.
+Tell your doctor if you or anyone in your family has a history of bipolar disorder or suicide attempts.

 Possible Side Effects While Using This Medicine